Orland Park 179th Street station

 Orland Park 179th Street is one of three stations on Metra's SouthWest Service in Orland Park, Illinois.
 The station is 28.7 mi away from Chicago Union Station, the northern terminus of the line.
-In Metra's zone-based fare system, 179th Street is in zone F. As of 2018, Orland Park 179th Street is the 162nd busiest of Metra's 236 non-downtown stations, with an average of 208 weekday boardings.
+In Metra's zone-based fare system, 179th Street is in zone 4.
+As of 2018, Orland Park 179th Street is the 162nd busiest of Metra's 236 non-downtown stations, with an average of 208 weekday boardings.
 The station was the southern terminus of the line from January 3, 1995 to January 30, 2006 when it was extended to New Lenox and Manhattan.

-As of January 16, 2023, Orland Park 179th Street is served by all 30 trains (15 in each direction) on weekdays, with 10 inbound trains originating here and 10 outbound trains terminating here.
+As of February 15, 2024, Orland Park 179th Street is served by all 30 trains (15 in each direction) on weekdays, with 10 inbound trains originating here and 10 outbound trains terminating here.
 Saturday service is currently suspended.